Jess' Photo

 Shannon Wassenaar

-Does your toddler or preschooler ever have the “everything’s too noisy, too spicy, too soft, too scratchy, I HATE EVERYTHING” tantrum?
-Or, do they have the, “NO!
-I don’t need you!
-I’ll do it myself!” tantrum?
+Does your child ever have the “everything’s too noisy, too spicy, too soft, too scratchy, I HATE EVERYTHING” tantrum?

-If you’re raising a highly sensitive or strong-willed child, you know there are some unique challenges that come with raising children with these specific traits.
+If you’re raising a highly sensitive child, whether they’re a toddler or 9 years old, you know there are some unique challenges that come with raising children with this specific trait.

 Our sensitive children often struggle with challenging behaviour the most.
 They are often the kids that get in the most trouble and are seen as bad by others, and it can be hard for parents to know how to respond to their tantrums!